 Africa is one of the continents where age is just a number when it comes to holding political powers.
-This is even made worse by the type of democracy practiced in Africa, which is more nominal than practical.
+This is even made worse by the type of democracy practised in Africa, which is more nominal than practical.
 This gives our leaders the opportunity to manipulate policies to suit their interests.
-The saying that the youths are the leaders of tomorrow is becoming a mere illusion as the youths sit back and watch their great grand father refuse to release their tight grip on power.
-Who knows when these youths would have a chance to lead, maybe when they are also old like their fathers and grand fathers.
+The saying that the youths are the leaders of tomorrow is becoming a mere illusion as the youths sit back and watch their great-grandfather refuse to release their tight grip on power.
+Who knows when these youths would have a chance to lead, maybe when they are also old like their fathers and grandfathers.
 And that will only be possible when the old lots are out of the way – of course, pushed out by death!
-Here are the top 10 oldest presidents in Africa who believe they are capable even when age is seriously telling on them.
+Here are the top 10 oldest African presidents who believe they are capable even when age is seriously telling on them.

 Age: 73 years (January 1st, 1942)